AnmayG/AnmayG/README.md

 I'm Anmay Gupta, or @AnmayG.

 - 🔭 I’m currently working on the Primer for Bayesian Data Science by David Kane and its associated tutorials.
-- 🌱 I’m currently learning R and Mobile Application Development in Android
+- 🌱 I’m currently learning C++ and Web Application Development using React and Node.js
 - 🤔 I’m looking for help with Machine Learning and AI programming.
 - 📫 How to reach me: Feel free to email me at anmaygupta1@gmail.com
 - 😄 Pronouns: I identify as male and go by he/him.